2021 Morel Report

-No reports of morel mushrooms in Leelanau yet, but they are definitely coming soon!
-Here’s a feature from a few years back by Cherie Spaulding that will help you get ready for the season.
-May is typically morel season in Leelanau, but we may get a little April action as well!
+Here’s a feature from several years back by Cherie Spaulding that will help you get ready for the season.
+May is typically morel season in Leelanau, and sometimes late April.

 It’s springtime once again in Northern Michigan, and not only have daffodils broken through, confirmations of morel mushrooms are arriving daily.
 For a few short weeks, folks flock to the woods in search of this elusive, edible mushroom.